Daifuku Eco-Action Program

 Environmental Award System

-We established an Environmental Award System in 2014 to recognize the environmental initiatives of individual employees and internal company groups, which serves as a driving force of our environmental management efforts.
-In fiscal 2017, employees participated in nature conservation activities of the Kanagawa Prefecture Mountain Federation as individuals, and as a Group, we received commendations for introducing an ecological water system making use of the characteristics of alkaline electrolyzed water to reduce environmental impact, and for realizing oil-free processing.
+We established an Environmental Award System in 2014 to recognize the environmental initiatives of individual employees and Group affiliate companies, which serves as a driving force of our environmental management efforts.
+In fiscal 2018, employees participated in individual volunteer initiatives of composting food scraps and weeds and creating toys using scrap material; as a group, we received commendations for using a special jig to create a lift-free large frame, changing to paper-free customer specification documentation, and reusing production waste.